yueyang0115/covid-prediction-ML-flask-app-on-GAE/README.md

 Here is an image of the frontend website:
 ![CleanShot 2021-04-20 at 22 06 08](https://user-images.githubusercontent.com/49466651/115486455-ad015480-a224-11eb-850e-4a5913e8c605.png)
-Here is an image of the load test result:
+Here is an image of the load test result.
+It shows that our app can scale to 1K+ requests served by multiple endpoints.
 ![CleanShot 2021-04-20 at 21 42 03](https://user-images.githubusercontent.com/49466651/115485025-e84e5400-a221-11eb-8285-4a62499597d4.png)

 ## Reference